Greggoms/juice-menu-v2/README.md

 I'm aware that I'm requesting a resource to an unsecure http:// origin.
 This occurs on a Netlify hosted https:// site as well though.

-## General Problems | Possible Solutions

-I'm not sure if I should save the access_token in the same way as the `code` url param.
-I can't figure out the right way to use the `code` param to have an access_token returned to me.
-I believe my api calls are invalid because I'm sending the `code` url param by mistake when using a `Authorization: Bearer {access_token}` request header, probably because I have no other token available to me.
+My api calls are invalid because I'm unable to send an access token when using a `Authorization: Bearer {access_token}` request header.
+I am unable to receive the access_token during the POST to get one.